write your life

 Q) I’ve tried loads of self-help books in the past and they never really help.
 What makes this one so different?

 A) For one thing, I don’t classify Write Your Life as a self-help book; I call it a self-development book.
-The term ‘self-help’ often gets a negative reaction from people who aren’t into mindset and personal growth, so you may be subconsciously thinking the same whenever you use that term yourself.
+The term ‘self-help’ often gets a negative reaction from people who aren’t into mindset and personal growth, so you might be subconsciously thinking the same whenever you use that term yourself.
 Change your language and think of this as a self-development programme, one that will help you grow as a person and ultimately transform your life.
 We often feel like failures when we need to ask for help (which we absolutely shouldn’t, as asking for help is a great thing that needs to be encouraged), so when we pick up a ‘self-help’ book, some of us already feel defeated before we even open the first page.
 It's time to change that.
 Anyway, if the books you read don’t really help, you’re either reading the wrong books for you, or you’re not bothering to actually put yourself out there and do the required work.
 If you’re not all in, then it’s not going to help – whether you think you deserve that help or not.
 So, change your language, change your mindset, and just do it!

 Q) I feel silly buying something like this, and I feel too embarrassed to read it or work on the exercises in front of my family/friends.
 Should I still try it?